DomainNER/NamedEntityRecognizer/README.md

-<h3>Comparitive study into NER using various methods, in the domain of Sports.</h3>
+# Domain Entity Identification
-Specific domain chosen is Tweets related to FIFA 2018.<br>
+The specific domain chosen is "Tweets Related to FIFA World Cup 2018".

-<h4>Data:</h4>
-The data is stored in the Datasets folder as datasets.csv.zip.
-The code is also present in the folder.
+The aim is to compare different techniques in Named Entity Recognition for the domain.

+## Dataset:
+The zipped dataset alongwith the datasets used for annotating.
 There are 530k Tweets related to FIFA World Cup 2018.

+## Annotated Dataset:
+The code and required annotated dataset for 530k Tweets on FIFA World Cup 2018.
 The dataset has each of them POS tagged, and also tagged by NER.

+## References:
+The related research papers and sources for the datasets.